Another equipment outage impacts flights at Newark Liberty International Airport

 A similar incident there, during a busy afternoon on April 28, caused five air traffic controllers in the facility to take trauma leave, which resulted in more than a thousand flights canceled.

-No flights diverted from the airport during Sunday’s outage, according to the website FlightAware.
-About 67 flights are delayed and 79 canceled at Newark as of 11 a.m., the flight tracking site notes.
+No flights diverted from the airport during Sunday’s outage, according to FlightAware.
+About 280 flights were delayed and 87 canceled at Newark as of late Sunday, the flight tracking site notes.

 Transportation Secretary Sean Duffy said Sunday “it is” safe to fly out of Newark airport, adding that flights will be scaled back at the airport in the interim while the issue is fixed.